Want to Overcome procrastination and become super productive?

 Perfectionism is an all-or-nothing mentality.
-You believe that either do it perfectly or do not do it at all. perfectionists
+You believe that either you should do it perfectly or you should do not do it at all. perfectionists

 That is why, do not wait for the perfect time to arrive, do it now.
 And focus on things better than perfectionism such as excellence and giving your best to everything.

 10. Ask Someone to Supervise You

 Sometimes the peer pressure is an amazing tool to keep procrastination at bay.
 Ask a friend or your brother to look after your progress.
 If there is nobody, there are millions of tools to increase your productivity.

 11. Minimize Distractions